 Also start consuming data visuals yourself.
-When you start to build up your own dataviz literacy, you will start to see what content is valuable and what is redundant.
+When you begin to build up your own dataviz literacy, you will see which content is valuable and which is redundant.

 One chart per message

-Labelling items cleanly on the chart is far more beneficial to the reader, rather than including an elaborate legend that they need to go back and forth translating against the visual.
-Another benefit to direct labelling is that you can often remove your numerical axis.
+Labeling items cleanly on the chart is far more beneficial to the reader, rather than including an elaborate legend that they need to go back and forth translating against the visual.
+Another benefit to direct labeling is that you can often remove your numerical axis.

 Don’t be scared of white space!
-Allow the insights room to breath and tell that story that was hidden in the columns and rows of the spreadsheet.
-We mentioned it already, but it's important so it permits a repeat: make sure every element you have included on your chart has a purpose.
+Allow the insights to have room to breathe and tell that story hidden in the spreadsheet's columns and rows.
+We mentioned it already, but it's crucial so it permits a repeat: make sure every element you have included on your chart has a purpose.

 NEVER do this